Residency Curriculum

 The resident, with attending staff, approves and facilitates all patient admissions, discharges, transfers and operative procedures.
 The resident performs and assists with complex surgical procedures and performs many primary neurosurgical consultations with faculty review.

-University Hospital - Cobalt Senior Resident: The Cobalt Senior Neurosurgery Resident rotation is devoted to the diagnosis and treatment of complex spine diseases, the surgical management of spine disease and disorders, and spine surgery.
+University Hospital - Blue Senior Resident: The Blue Senior Neurosurgery Resident rotation is devoted to the diagnosis and treatment of complex spine diseases, the surgical management of spine disease and disorders, and spine surgery.
 The spine surgery experience on the Cobalt Service provides exposure to interdisciplinary patient management and operative management by the neurosurgery and spine teams.
+The resident, with attending staff, approves and facilitates all patient admissions, discharges, transfers and operative procedures.
+The resident performs and assists with complex surgical procedures and performs many primary neurosurgical consultations with faculty review.

 Educational Objectives: